 Lithium makes up a mere 0.0007 percent of the Earth's crust, according to the Jefferson Lab, and it's only found locked up in minerals and salts.
-Those salts have the power to change the brain: lithium salts were the first drugs approved by the Food and Drug Administration to treat mania and depression, according to the National Institute of Mental Health.
+Those salts have the power to change the brain: Lithium salts were the first drugs approved by the Food and Drug Administration to treat mania and depression, according to the National Institute of Mental Health.

 Today, lithium carbonate is the compound most often sold as a pharmaceutical.
-Oddly, no one knows exactly how lithium works to stabilize mood.
+No one knows exactly how lithium works to stabilize mood.
 Studies show multiple effects on the nervous system.
 In 2008, for example, researchers reported in the journal Cell that lithium interrupts the activity of a receptor for the neurotransmitter dopamine.
 It also appears to plump up brain volume, according to a 2011 study in the journal Biological Psychiatry (though this research is hotly contested).

 - Lithium-ion batteries are the key to lightweight, rechargeable power for laptops, phones and other digital devices.
 According to the U.S. Geological Survey, Argentina and Chile increased their lithium production 15 percent each in 2014 alone to meet the growing demand.
 Worldwide, production jumped 6 percent that year.